 The Green House, or Erick’s as everyone calls it, is the perfect place to hang out for a chill out evening.

 So many times after a day’s work or just a day out, we hung out on the terrace enjoying the views, good music and lovely company.

-If we were feeling really lazy, Mama next door to the Green House would cook a fabulous tasty Indonesian dinner for us.
+If we were feeling really lazy, Mama, next door to the Green House, would cook a fabulous tasty Indonesian dinner for us.
 She was my favourite cook on the Island and she surely looked after us.
 Such great times.
 I actually miss Erick and the Green House.
 I always find myself with a smile on my face when I think about it!

-Iboih is such a cozy little place that only offers very few places to eat and hang out.
+Iboih is a cozy little place that only offers very few places to eat and hang out.
 My favourite restaurant, besides Mama’s cooking, was Deedee’s Kitchen.
-She had a great choice of local food but also a great range of fresh salads and other western treats.
+She has a great choice of local food but also a great range of fresh salads and other western treats.
 She made the best fried tempe.

-For those who don’t know what tempe is, it is an Indonesian produce made out of soya and mushroom extract.
+For those who don’t know what tempe is, it is an Indonesian produce made out of fermented soya and mushroom extract.
 It is a good alternative to meat and it is very versatile since it can be deep fried and eaten like chips, pan/stir fried mixed to salads or cooked with curries.
 Quite a unique flavour but once I started to like it I could not stop eating it.

 I am a food lover and I love eating local food.
 However, I do get western food cravings occasionally.

 Deedee’s sister, Mama (not the same Mama next door to Erick’s), has her own restaurant just across from Deedee’s and makes the best “Spaghetti with Fresh Tomato & Fresh Tuna” I have ever eaten abroad.